 The issues of alignment are taking place in this structure because most of the stakeholders are part of the Forum.
-The other structure that is playing a significant role in alignment of LED is the November IDP engagement that takes place annually in preparing for the new IDP.
-The last engagement was in November 2023.
+The other structure that plays a significant role in alignment of LED is the November IDP engagement that takes place annually in preparing for the new IDP.
+The last engagement was in February 2025.

-3.5.5 ECONOMIC DEVELOPMENT, NATIONAL, PROVINCIAL AND DISTRICT POLICIES
+3.5.4 ECONOMIC DEVELOPMENT, NATIONAL, PROVINCIAL AND DISTRICT POLICIES